Robert Christie (Lower Canada politician): Province of Canada

 One of the issues facing the new Province was the location of the capital.
 Governor General Lord Sydenham had directed that the capital would be Kingston in Canada West, and that was where the first and second parliaments were held.
 However, Canada East had a larger population than Canada West, and there was a strong feeling that the capital should be in the more populous province.
 Christie introduced the successful motion in 1842 to move the capital from Kingston to Montreal.

 Throughout his time in office, Christie was a strong advocate for the interests of the Gaspé, including the land issue and also the administration of justice and registration of marriages.
 He was also an advocate for economy of government and the Assembly's control over public finances.
 He had strong opinions on many issues which came before the Assembly, but had erratic responses to them.
 Always quick-tempered, at one point he challenged another member to a duel.

 Christie was committed to gathering and maintaining the public records of the province.
 He stated that “the history of a people is part of their public property,” and went to great lengths to preserve and obtain records relating to the government of Lower Canada, the former British province of Quebec, and the former French province of Canada.
-In 1844—1845, he was the driving force for the creation of a parliamentary committee, which he chaired, to inquire into the condition of records stored in government facilities, and took steps to acquire copies of relelvant documents from the archives of France and the state of New York.
-In 1846 and again in 1849 he urged the government to take steps to gather and preserve historical government documents, including judicial and parliamentary records, civil and military records of the government prior to the establishmernt of Lower Canada in 1791, and also the records of the Jesuits prior to their suppression in 1791.
+In 1844–1845, he was the driving force for the creation of a parliamentary committee, which he chaired, to inquire into the condition of records stored in government facilities, and took steps to acquire copies of relelvant documents from the archives of France and the state of New York.
+In 1846 and again in 1849 he urged the government to take steps to gather and preserve historical government documents, including judicial and parliamentary records, civil and military records of the government prior to the establishment of Lower Canada in 1791, and also the records of the Jesuits prior to their suppression in 1791.

 He continued to represent the Gaspé region until 1854, when he was again defeated by Le Boutillier.
 By the end of his political career, he had a reputation for incorruptibility, as a result of his obvious honesty and outspokenness.